The WW2 Roll of Honour:

 Buried Loughborough Cemetery, 373/25.

-With the intention of putting his khaki blouse under his seat in the driver's cab in order to keep it clean, a 33 year old soldier, Driver Samuel Pepper, R. A, S, C, whose home was at 9, Regent Street, Loughborough, climbed out onto the running board of a fifty ton, fully laden tank transporter, lost his balance and fell under the wheels of the huge vehicle.
+He apparently liked to keep his khaki army blouse clean, and on the fatal journey attempted to stow it safely under his seat in the driver’s cab.
+To do this, he climbed out onto the running board of the moving 50-ton, fully laden tank transporter, lost his balance and fell under the wheels of the huge vehicle.
 He was killed instantly.

 J. C. Pitt